Lucke001/KSP-Upscaled-Squad-Expansion/README.md

 <b>PLEASE NOTE:</b>

-Be careful of what mods you are using with this package, as it is VERY demanding on hardware.
-I personnaly use the low settings because I use <a href="https://www.patreon.com/linx_/posts">Link's Parallax v2.0</a> and <a href="https://www.patreon.com/blackrack/posts">Blackrack Volumetrics Clouds</a> from their patreon, plus <a href="https://github.com/JadeOfMaar/KSC_Extended">KSC Extended</a>, <a href="https://spacedock.info/mod/2306/KSC Harbor">KSC Harbor</a> & <a href="https://spacedock.info/mod/3654/KSC Enhanced">KSC Enhanced</a> that utilize stock assets, which decrease overall FPS in KSC area.
+Be careful of your RAM usage with this package, as it is VERY demanding on hardware.
+You will notice that your RAM compresses the files during the process, liberating some precious space to run the game

 I recommend testing with: <a href="https://github.com/linuxgurugamer/ShowFPS">Show FPS</a> & <a href="https://github.com/linuxgurugamer/MemGraph">MemGraph</a>.
 You will have a good idea of the performance hit you get with the textures.